 The Best Home Security Camera

-How We Found the Best Home Security Camera
+How We Found the Best Home Security Cameras

-We took a look at 31 of the most popular home security cameras and, in the process, discovered that splashy features don’t actually matter if the camera isn’t also functional and easy to use.
-We narrowed our list to 12 standout options and did some hands-on testing for ease of use, mobile alerts, streaming quality, and two-way audio to find the best home security camera.
+In our experience testing 21 of the most popular home security cameras, we’ve discovered that splashy features don’t actually matter if the camera isn’t also functional and easy to use.
+For this second round of Reviews.com testing, we narrowed our list to nine standout options and did some hands-on testing for ease of use, mobile alerts, streaming quality, and two-way audio to find the best home security camera.

-How We Found the Best Home Security Camera
+How We Chose the Best Home Security Cameras

-The best home security camera should be future-proof and feature-heavy.
 We wanted cameras that would provide clear and reliable footage, while being dynamic in use.
-We narrowed the list down to 12 cameras by focusing on the six features we felt were most indispensable.
+We narrowed the list down to 12 cameras by focusing on the seven features we felt were most indispensable.

 - Resolution: A high resolution is essential for the best camera, and we set the bar at 1080p.
 This kind of clarity will help identify any intruder, and won’t soon be outdated.

-- Field of view: The range that a camera can view should be at least 100 degrees.
-This helps cover a large area and eliminate the number of cameras you’ll need to purchase to cover entry points.
+- Field of view: The range of a camera’s vision should be at least 100 degrees.
+This helps cover a large area and diminishes the number of cameras you’ll need to purchase to cover entry points.
 Most of our picks have a roughly 130-degree field of view.

 - Mobile alerts: Without motion notifications, a home security camera is fairly useless.
 It’s unlikely you’d be checking in on the app’s live feed often enough to catch an intruder or break-in as it’s happening.
 With mobile alerts, you’ll be notified and ready to take action immediately.

-- Night vision: Cameras enabled with night vision mean they can capture video in low light conditions, and help ensure the camera is still doing its job in the dark.
+- Clear night vision: Cameras enabled with night vision can capture video in low light conditions, and help ensure the camera is still doing its job in the dark.
 Without it, you may not be able to distinguish between a black cat and a suspicious shadow.

-- Two-way audio: Whether it’s to tell your mailman to leave the package on the porch or to scare off a burglar, two-way audio lends a voice to your mechanical eyes and ears.
+- Two-way audio: Whether it’s to scare off a burglar or tell your mailman to leave the package on the porch, two-way audio lends a voice to your mechanical eyes and ears.

-- Integration: We valued the ability to integrate your home security camera with third-party AI like Alexa and Google Assistant, other smart home tech, and home security companies.
+- Integration: We valued the ability to integrate your home security camera with third-party AI like Alexa and Google Assistant, If This Then That (IFTTT), and other smart home tech, as well as other home security companies.
 Having the flexibility to design a fuller smart home or security system down the line increases the worth of your investment in a camera.

 We timed how long it took to set up each camera and took lots of notes about the pairing process.
-We wanted cameras that could go from in-the-box to operational in less than 10 minutes.
-All of our top picks landed within a couple of minutes of that goal thanks to clear instructions and great apps.
-Interestingly, set-up time turned out to be a great predictor of how well the cameras themselves performed: Simpler setup correlated with better performance.
+While we wanted cameras that could go from in-the-box to operational in less than 10 minutes, this isn’t always possible, as some of the cameras require extra time for mounting or hardwiring to your home.
+For this reason, we took setup time on a case-by-case basis, but generally, all of our top picks landed within 30 minutes or less, thanks to clear instructions and great apps.
+Interestingly, setup time turned out to be a great predictor of how well the cameras themselves performed: Simpler setup correlated with better performance.

-We armed each camera and danced around to trigger the motion detector.
-(We even clapped a little bit.)
-Then we timed the number of seconds it took each camera to notify us of the activity on both WiFi and cellular connections.
-We also played around with motion sensitivity settings and alert customization options.
+We armed each camera and danced around to trigger the motion detector (we even clapped a little bit).
+Then we timed the number of seconds it took each camera to notify us of the activity on both Wi-Fi and cellular connections.
+We also played around with motion sensitivity settings and alert customization options, so that we could ensure we were seeing everything we needed to see without being bombarded by motion alerts every three seconds.
 Cameras that let us adjust the level of sensitivity and create custom alerts (such as sending notifications upon detecting sounds or identifying a person) gave us that level of personalization important in a home security camera.

 After a few days monitoring our pets and running past cameras, we found a few cameras that offer reliable footage, alerts, and integration.